Monday, December 17, 2012

 All schoolchildren are raised with this story since it has been part of the required curriculum for a long time.

+It is a story of two young people on the verge of falling in love.
 This sweet but sad story about the budding love between the boy and the girl has become a popular topic for novelists and movie directors alike.
 That the story remains to be popular can be seen in the many cartoons and movies that have been made over the years.
 Also Hwang Sun-wŏn rightfully got his own museum recently which is called the Sonagi Village and is located in Yangp’yŏng.
 Established in 2009, the museum organizes all sorts of events to keep promoting Hwang Sun-wŏn’s legacy with a Festival in his name and even a Hang Sun-wŏn Sonagi Marathon.
 (A small item about the museum can be viewed here.
 Beware!
 Don’t fall asleep because of the narrators entertaining voice while watching!)

 One of the funnier references to Shower is undoubtedly the short parody that was inserted in the movie My Sassy Girl (2001).
 The girl being a bit ‘weird’ is dreaming of becoming a scriptwriter and therefore let’s her boyfriend read her scripts to comment on them.
 Not happy with the ending of her movie, he explains to her that the ending should be more romantic.
 He is using Hwang Sun-won’s Shower as the example that set the norm for these type of endings, to which she replies that actually Hwang Sun-won’s ending should have been different